dpc/rdedup/README.md

 or `rdup` tools.
 Built-in directory traversal could improve deduplication ratio for workloads with many small files.

-Garbage collection could be optimized and made more scalable.

 Cloud storage integrations are missing.
 The architecture to support it is mostly implemented, but the actual backends are not.